darul75/personal-blog/posts/2015/2015-07-22_go-lang-simple-reverse-proxy.md

 Few months ago, I coded on [hackerrank](https://www.hackerrank.com) by learning Go language.
-Tests there are sometimes very tricky but you should take a look at them and practice sometimes.
+Tests there can be very tricky but you should take a look at them and practice sometimes.
 Today, I will show your a more concrete example with a reverse proxy implementation.

 Main role of this pattern is to filter network request by inspecting (modifying...) and route it (or not) somewhere else.